pavarnos/YAContainer/README.md

 - Maybe add a `forget($name)` method to delete a shared instance from the container
 - or add a flag `sharedByDefault=true` or add a `sharable` array so the container knows which classes to keep and which to forget.
+- or add an array of regex `neverShare`

 # This is NOT a Service Locator